cloudyyoung/smart-kanban-board-java9/README.md

 JUnit 5
 - [https://github.com/junit-team/junit5](https://github.com/junit-team/junit5)

-Other code snippet references are in the files, the links are in the javadoc `@see`.
+Other code snippet references are in the files javadoc `@see`.